eckepecke/bsv-edutask/lab-assignments/lab-unit-1-assignment-1-2-3.md

   - Invalid (age < 0 or > 120),
   - Underage (0 ≤ age < 18),
   - Valid (18 ≤ age ≤ 120).
+  - Test values is then selected in each of these categories, e.g. -5, 5, 20 and 130.

 ---